heennkkee/texteditor/README.md

 ## Initiation

-Include the `wysiwyg.js`, include the `wysiwyg.css` and make sure you have the `autosave.php` (may be renamed/replace with a parameter) in the correct places.
+Include the files `wysiwyg.js` and `wysiwyg.css` and make sure you have the `autosave.php` (may be renamed/replace with a parameter) in the correct places.

 To initiate the editor call `initWYSIWYG()` with a standard javascript DOM selector as first parameter and an optional object of settings (listed **below**) as second parameter.